minio/docs/source/glossary.rst

      See also: :term:`server logs`.

    bit rot
-     Data corruption that occurrs without the user’s knowledge.
+     Data corruption that occurs without the user’s knowledge.

      MinIO combats bit rot with :term:`hashing` and :term:`erasure coding`.